Eric Hosmer Player Props: Cubs vs. Mariners

 Eric Hosmer At The Plate

-- He has not gone deep in his seven games this season.
+- He has not gone deep in his eight games this year.

-- Hosmer has driven in a run in three games this year (42.9%), including three games with more than one RBI (42.9%).
+- Hosmer has driven home a run in four games this year (50.0%), including more than one RBI in 37.5% of his games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.